 This healthy cookie recipe includes 9 simple ingredients and comes together in less than 30 minutes!
 There's no special equipment needed, you'll only need one bowl!

-In a large mixing bowl, combine all dry cookie ingredients (ground almonds, oats, sugar, pinch of salt and baking powder).
+STEP 1: Dry ingredients.
+In a large mixing bowl, combine all dry cookie ingredients (almond flour, oats, sugar, pinch of salt and baking powder).
 Stir until well combined.

 Add peanut butter and milk of choice and give it a good stir as well.
 Use your hands to gently knead the dough so that the peanut butter gets mixed in properly and a sticky mass forms.
 If you feel that the dough doesn't stick together properly add 1-2 more tablespoon of milk.

-Divide the dough into 15 cookies using a cookie scoop.
+STEP 3: Bake.
+Divide the dough into 26 small or 15 larger cookies using a cookie scoop.
 Use your hands to firmly press together the dough forming round-shaped cookies.
 Repeat with the remaining dough.
 Don't try to form the dough into cookie balls like with regular cookies.

-- Baking time: We found that 15 minutes of baking time results in the perfect texture.
+- Baking time: We found that 10-11 minutes of baking time results in the perfect texture.
 However, this can slightly vary depending on your oven and preferred texture.
 Generally speaking, less time in the oven results in softer cookies.
-Feel free to leave them in the oven for another 1-2 minutes for a crispier texture.
-Make sure to not overbake though or you'll end up with dry cookies.

-- Peanut Butter: Regular peanut butter often includes additives like palm oil or sugar.
-For these oatmeal peanut butter cookies to turn out perfect, make sure to use peanut butter without any additives.
+- Natural Peanut Butter: Regular peanut butter often includes additives like palm oil or sugar.
+For these oatmeal peanut butter cookies to turn out perfectly, make sure to use natural peanut butter without any additives.
 Smooth and chunky peanut butter both work fine.

 - Damp Hands: Working with damp hands will facilitate shaping the cookies!